gtewksbury/Microsoft-Bot-Framework-HOL/lab 4 - Bot Builder/README.md

 ```

 ### DialogContext.PostAsync(IMessageActivity)
-In some cases, you may want to send the user rich visualizations a long with your message.
+In some cases, you may want to send the user rich visualizations along with your message.
 Bot Framework supports a number of visualizations, such as *ThumbnailCards*, *HeroCards*, and if you're feeling adventurous, *AdaptiveCards*.
 These visualizations are added to messages as [Attachments](https://docs.microsoft.com/en-us/azure/bot-service/dotnet/bot-builder-dotnet-add-rich-card-attachments).
 For such cases, you can call *IDialogContext.PostAsync(IMessageActivity)*.

 ```csharp